ucfcbb/CRIBAR/README.md

 **off_target_ratio:**	The threshold of (off-target binding site density) / (on-target binding site density).
 **min_gap:**	The minimum distance between two binding sites.
 **excluded_substring:**	Excluded substrings separated by a comma.
 Example: AAAA,TTTT.
+**mismatch and pam scores:**	If you want to use your own scores instead of the CFD scores, you can modify the files mismatch_score and pam_score in the score folder.
+CRIBAR will read the scores from these two files.

 ## CONTACTS